 No, I'm not a big fisherman.

-I I like to fish.
+I like to fish.

-We went on a big fishing trip this year, and uh we caught huge, huge fish as big as me.
+We went on a big fishing trip this year, and we caught huge, huge fish as big as me.

-We we caught Amber Jackson.
+We caught Amber Jackson.

-One uh they're ugly fish, but they taste great.
+They're ugly fish, but they taste great.

 They sure do.